DoanCV/MACD/README.md

 # MACD
-This repository includes my MACD model on a Jupyter Notebook.
+This repository includes my MACD model written in Python on a Jupyter Notebook.